jdmonin/JSettlers2/doc/Database.md

 JSettlersServer.

-## Upgrading from an earlier version
+## Upgrading from an earlier version of JSettlers

 If you're upgrading from an earlier version of JSettlers, check [Versions.md](Versions.md) for new features, bug fixes, and config changes.